ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 I used Javascript because of the many methods that have to manage strings and arrays, specially the `split` and `toString()` that helps to change between array and string or viceversa depending on the case.`FileReader()` API reads the content of the text file.
 This API has the property `onload` that save the content of the file, so I used a variable to manipulate that text for later tasks.

 First I need to separate each text line so I used a split('\n') and trim() to avoid get caught for errors if users leave a space after the text of each line.
-Then I used a for loop to manage each line obtained of the previous split in this text file there are six input of employees and their schedules, so this loop will execute six iterations.
+Then I used a for loop to manage each line obtained of the previous split in this text file there are five input of employees and their schedules, so this loop will execute five iterations.

 Now, to get the name of the employee and the schedules for separate pieces I used `split('=')`.
 This will genereate an array of two values per iteration, the first value is saved in `employees` and the second in `schedules`.
 The variable `employees` will not be used until the end for the final message, the variable of interest for the next steps will be `schedules`.